Umut Bulut

-Umut Bulut ([ˈumut ˈbuɫut], born 15 March 1983) is a Turkish professional footballer who plays for Eyüpspor.
+Umut Bulut ([ˈumut ˈbuɫut], born 15 March 1983) is a Turkish former professional footballer.
 Between 2007 and 2018, he made 39 appearances and scored ten goals for the Turkey national team.
+On 24th June 2024, Umut Bulut ended his football career at the age of 41.

 Club career

 Trabzonspor

 Due to prolific goalscorer Fatih Tekke leaving the club, and the club having difficulties with results, Trabzonspor signed Bulut for €1.8 million on a four-year contract.
 He was given the number 10 jersey which was previously worn by Hami Mandıralı.
 His first match was on 5 August 2006 against Kayserispor.
 The following week he scored his first goal for the club in a 1–1 draw against Manisaspor.
 Overall, Bulut scored 88 goals in 197 official games for Trabzonspor, winning the 2010 Turkish Super Cup as well as the 2009–10 Turkish Cup, scoring in the final against rivals Fenerbahçe during a 3–1 win.

 Toulouse

-On 28 June 2011, Bulut signed with French club Toulouse FC for €4.8 million.
+On 28 June 2011, Bulut signed with French club Toulouse for €4.8 million.
 He made his Ligue 1 debut against Ajaccio on 6 August 2011.
 One week later, he scored his first goal for the club against Dijon, before getting a second goal for Toulouse against Nancy in a 1–0 win.
 In the seventeenth week of the season, Bulut scored the winning goal in a 2–1 victory against Evian.
 The only other two goals he scored for the club were both against Lyon, including one from an outstanding long range shot.